 The strap is easily customizable to any designs you want.
 Material of the strap includes:

-Besides the dial, the strap is often where you can work on your promotional efforts and designs, with the buckle on the strap usually showcasing your brand logo.
+Besides the dial, the strap is often where you can work on your promotional efforts and designs.
+The buckle on the strap certainly helps in showcasing your brand logo.

 Once the back casing is secured to the timepiece, the whole process is completed by placing another layer of protection on both the front and the back.